 I cut across the moor NW toward High Wilhays, passing Bleak House and Kitty Tor before crossing the West Oakment River at Sandy Ford turning left toward my destination, Black-a-Tor Copse.

-Then to the river to try collect some water and try out my new toy: a Sawyer Squeeze Mini water filter – a pure genius creation.
+Camping outside the woods, the river gave make for easy water collection and a chance to try out my new toy: a Sawyer Squeeze Mini water filter – a pure genius creation.

 All set up, it was time for some food.